splttingatms/splttingatms.github.io/_drafts/removing-owin-hosting-trace-listener.markdown

 layout: post
 ---

-Microsoft's OWIN hosting does something unexpected when starting up a self-hosted service, such as an ASP.NET Web API service.
-Calling `Microsoft.Owin.Hosting.WebApp.Start()` will automatically add a trace listener with the name *HostingTraceListener*.
-Below is some code that displays assigned trace listeners before and after starting up a service.
+Did you know that starting up an OWIN self-hosted service automatically adds a trace log listener?
+If you are seeing duplicate log messages, this may be your problem!
+Here is how to take back control and remove the listener.

+The trace listener is automatically added when calling `Microsoft.Owin.Hosting.WebApp.Start()`.
+As you can see in the example below, a trace listener with the name *HostingTraceListener* is added after starting the service.

 <script src="https://gist.github.com/splttingatms/90b240de8ab3aec9f2583275e48ec5d7.js"></script>